Opty-Fi/team-defi-adapters/specifications.md

 | getLendingPoolCore | N/A | `external` | `address lendingPoolCoreAddress` | N/A | return aave lendingpool core address |

 ## ICompound.sol
+[Note: Names of functions and variables are as per Compound contract]

 ### Functions